kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/searching.md

     return False
 ```

 Let's think about how long this method of searching would take.
 Say that the list has `n` items.
 In the worst case, the `num` we are searching for is at the end of the list, and we have to search the entire list (all `n` items) to find that out!
-If we searched for each element in the list one at a time, on average we would have to search through `n / 2` items in the list.
 Additionally, if `num` is not in the list, we again need to search through the entire list (all `n` items) to make sure.

 <aside>
 <b>Check your understanding</b>